rorro6787/NeuralNetwork/README.md

 ## Usage

-1. Run the main script to train and test the neural network:
+1. Run the tests script to train and test the neural network:
     ```sh
-    python main.py
+    python test_minst.py
     ```

-2. Modify the `main.py` and other scripts to experiment with different network architectures, learning rates, and datasets.
+2. Modify the `network1.py` and other scripts to experiment with different network architectures, learning rates, and datasets.

 ## Contributing